alexlafroscia/ember-esbuild/ember-cli-esbuild/README.md

 With this addon installed and `ember-cli-babel` removed, that's all there is to do!

+## Motivation

+Babel is an excellent tool, and an underpinning of most modern web development tool-chains.
+However, there is considerable activity in this space as developers seek out better-performing tools that can make use of more modern browser features.
+With how fast esbuild is, the hope is that developers using Ember can leverage the better performance to decrease the build-time of their applications, resulting in a much more satisfying development experience.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) guide for details.